numaproj/numaflow/docs/operations/authn/dex.md

-## Dex Server
+# Dex Server

-Numaflow currently installs with a [Dex](https://github.com/dexidp/dex) Server for authentication integration.
-Currently, the only supported identity provider is Github.
-SSO configuration of Numaflow UI will require editing a few files detailed below.
+Numaflow comes with a [Dex](https://github.com/dexidp/dex) Server for authentication integration.
+Currently, the supported identity provider is Github.
+SSO configuration of Numaflow UI will require editing some configuration detailed below.

-### 1. Register application for Github
+## 1. Register application for Github

 In Github, register a new OAuth application.
-If you are using a different `baseHref` for your installation, you must include this in the homepage URL only.
 The callback address should be the homepage of your Numaflow UI + `/dex/callback`.
-In most cases this should be `https://localhost:8443/dex/callback`.

 After registering this application, you will be given a client ID.
 You will need this value and also generate a new client secret.

 ![Register OAuth App](../../assets/creating-application-github.png "Register OAuth App")

-### 2. Configuring Numaflow
+## 2. Configuring Numaflow

-First we need to configure `server.disable.auth` to `false` in the ConfigMap `numaflow-cmd-params-config` at `config/base/shared-config/numaflow-cmd-params-config.yaml`.
-This will enable authorization and authentication for the UX server.
+First we need to configure `server.disable.auth` to `false` in the ConfigMap `numaflow-cmd-params-config`.
+This will enable authentication and authorization for the UX server.

 ```yaml
 apiVersion: v1